‘Is my dad alive?’: Outrage as deaths mount at veterans home

 Kenney’s father and 69 others who served their country have died after contracting the virus at the Holyoke Soldiers’ Home in what has become the deadliest known outbreak at a long-term care facility in the U.S. As state and federal officials investigate what went wrong, outrage is building among family members and workers who say leadership failed to protect the veterans and allowed the virus to spread unchecked.

 “Somebody screwed up there,” Kenney said, choking back tears.
-“Somebody needs to be help responsible.”
+“Somebody needs to be held responsible.”

 Officials and health care workers at the state-run home are now racing to curb the spread of the disease while tending to the roughly 100 veterans who remain there.
 Dozens of residents have been moved away, including about 30 to a nursing unit at Holyoke Medical Center.
 In addition to the dead, about 80 other veterans and 80 employees have contracted the virus, officials said.